dmacvicar/dmacvicar.github.io.old/tutorials/rpm-packaging/index.md

 When you build a package in the build service, you will find out that in addition to the automated magic that injects dependencies, there is a bunch of checks being done to the package.

 Yes, those checks are quite pedantic.
-It is the only way to ensure quality and consistency when a product is assembled from thousands of sources by hundred of contributors.
+It is the only way to ensure quality and consistency when a product is assembled from thousands of sources by hundreds of contributors.

 The `spec-cleaner` tool can help you keeping your spec file in shape: